mustafawirajaya02/project-first/README.md

 # project-first
 HALLO I newbie

-you can use my first projet in here use python cede
+you can use my first project in here use python code